AndrewHo1222/AndrewHo1222/README.md

-# Hey, I'm Andrew!
+# Hey, I'm Andrew! :wave:

-### A passionate university student majoring in Information Engineering.
+### :smiley_cat: A passionate university student majoring in Information Engineering.
 Whether I'm tackling complex equations or exploring innovative solutions, I thrive on the challenges of academia and the excitement of learning.

 "Hey coding comrades!
 Ready to dive into the world of algorithms and error messages?
 If you think 'git' is a typo and 'Java' is just a fancy island, you're in the right place.
 Grab your keyboard and let's turn those syntax errors into laughter – because programming is just debugging with a sense of humor!"